Thank you for stopping by! We’re glad you made it.

 Children are Welcome

 Children are the heart and soul of a congregation!
 St. Matthew’s children (and adults) enjoy a weekly children’s sermon, as well as education for all ages.
-If a child needs to take a break from worship, we offer a staffed nursery.
+If a child needs to take a break from worship, we offer a Kid's Corner just outside the worship space, where adult and child hear the worship service and play for a while.

 We Share Scripture